E-invoicing compliance and regulatory updates - United Arab Emirates (UAE)

 Archiving requirement: Invoices must be stored for five years (or up to 15 years in special cases) after the relevant tax period.

 E-invoicing is not currently mandatory in the United Arab Emirates.
-However, the UAE is implementing mandatory e-invoicing for B2B and B2G transactions by 1 July 2026.
+However, the UAE is implementing mandatory e-invoicing for B2B and B2G transactions with a staggered approach, starting in 2027.

 The e-invoicing mandate applies to all taxpayers required to issue invoices under the UAE VAT law.